madisi316/Lecture-12-Demo/README.md

 We will make sure we get it all done by:
 - Writing a Schedule Down in Our Planners
 - Staying on Task
-- Putting our Phones Away
+- Putting our Phones Away in Our Backpacks